biof309/spring2019/setup/README.md

 # Python and R

-## Install Anaconda: this includes vs code text editor
+## [Install Anaconda](https://www.anaconda.com/distribution/): this includes vs code text editor
-bash Downloads/Anaconda3-5.2.0-MacOSX-x86_64.sh
+bash Downloads/Anaconda3-2018.12-MacOSX-x86_64.sh

 # Install PyCharm: no command line installer (only on Ubuntu using snap)
 ## Select MacOS X 10.5+ Keymap and add Hide All Tool Windows shortcut: Cmd+0 and Save As...: Cmd+Shift+S